microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/servicehealth-get.md

 Retrieve the properties and relationships of a [serviceHealth](../resources/servicehealth.md) object.

-This operation is to retrieve health overviews of a specified service for tenant.
+This operation provides the health report of a specified service for a tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).